TrellixVulnTeam/swahilipython_SCMU/Doc/library/os.path.rst

    are several versions of this module in the standard library.
 The :mod:`os.path` module is always the path module suitable for the operating system Python is running on, and therefore usable for local paths.
-However, you can also import and use the individual modules if you want to manipulate a path that is *always* in one of the different formats.
+However, you can also agiza and use the individual modules if you want to manipulate a path that is *always* in one of the different formats.
 They all have the same interface: